Skip to content

 Trust Distribution Tax on Principal

-When a portion of a beneficiary’s distribution from a trust or the entirety of it originates from the trust’s principal, the IRS assumes that taxes had already been paid on it by the settlor before it was transferred into the trust, resulting in the beneficiary not having to pay any additional taxes on it.
-For example, if real estate is transferred from a trust to a beneficiary, the distribution would be considered as originating from the principal, and the beneficiary would not pay taxes on the distribution.
+When a portion of a beneficiary’s distribution from a trust — or the entirety of it — originates from the trust’s principal, the IRS assumes that the settlor already paid taxes on it, resulting in the beneficiary not being required to pay any additional taxes.

 Tax Forms Required for Distributions